hamidgholami/accp-cheatsheet/README.md

 ### AWS Storage Gateway Volume Gateway
 - The volume gateway represents the family of gateways that support block-based volumes, previously referred to as gateway-cached and gateway-stored modes. it allows you to use block-based volumes on-premise that are then asynchronously backed up to Amazon S3.
-	- Stored Volumes mode:  the entire dataset is stored on-site and is asynchronously 			backed up to S3 (E?S point-in-time snapshots).
+	- **Stored Volumes mode**:  the *entire dataset is stored on-site* and is **asynchronously** backed up to S3 (EBS point-in-time snapshots).
 Snapshots are incremental and compressed
-	- Cached Volume mode: the entire dataset is stored on S3 and a cache of the most 		frequently accessed data is cached on-site.
+	- **Cached Volume mode**: the *entire dataset is stored on S3* and a cache of the 			most frequently accessed data is cached on-site.
-	-

 ### AWS Step Functions
 - lets you **coordinate** *multiple AWS services* into **serverless** workflows so you can build and update apps quickly.